Support

 Its catalog entry is marked inactive and drops out of future scans and exports.
 The fix history that references it is preserved, so deleting a product never erases your record of what you corrected on it.

-A product was flagged as missing an HS code or country of origin, but there are no shipping details on the product.
-Why?
+A product was flagged as missing an HS code or country of origin, but I don't see those fields on the product in Shopify.
+Where are they?

 I fixed Material in Origova, but I can't find a Material field on my Shopify product page.
 Where did it go?